mcdxdbs/poc-penguins/README.md

 These are the steps to create a new role in pgadmin4:
 1. Open your platform and database, find the Login/Group Roles.
-2. Right lick - Create - Login/Group Role
+2. Right click - Create - Login/Group Role
 3. General Tab - Enter a name
 4. Defintion Tab - Enter a password
-5. Priveledges Tab - Allow "Can Login?" - the others are optional
+5. Privledges Tab - Allow "Can Login?" - the others are optional
 6. Right click on your database and change the Owner to the new login role you created.

 Your database should now be ready to link with the notebook.